PlaidCloud/website/content/en/docs/concepts/scheduling-eviction/kube-scheduler.md

 ## kube-scheduler

 [kube-scheduler](/docs/reference/command-line-tools-reference/kube-scheduler/)
-is the default scheduler for Kubernetes and runs as part of the
+is the default scheduler for PlaidCloud and runs as part of the
 {{< glossary_tooltip text="control plane" term_id="control-plane" >}}.
 kube-scheduler is designed so that, if you want and need to, you can write your own scheduling component and use that instead.